apinf/api-guidelines/response-formats.md

 When successful response \(HTTP response codes 2xx\) is returned, the message contains the HTTP response code and the body of response message contains parameters:

-* title, describing operation outcom.
+* **title**, describing operation outcome.
   * E.g. text `Organization added successfully`
-* data, containing data of one or more entities being object of operation.
+* **data**, containing data of one or more entities being object of operation.
   * E.g. newly added Organization data

-Details of returned data depend on operation and they are described in API related swagger documentation.
+Details of returned data depend on operation.

 ## Error handling